Individual grants

 As long as you have served in one of HM Armed Forces as either a regular or reservist, you can apply.
 But you will need to demonstrate that the education of the child on whose behalf you are applying has been affected in some way by your service and that, if applying for school fees, state education facilities where you now live cannot meet their needs as a result.
 If the child was born or reached school age after you left the Services, a grant is only likely to be made in the most exceptional of circumstances.

-Q10.
-Does the Trust meet extra costs to support the education of children with special needs or learning difficulties?
+Q13.
+Does the Trust meet extra costs to support the education of children with additional needs or learning difficulties?

 While of course sympathising with such difficulties, the Trust will only consider grants in such cases where the need is linked to the parent’s service and it is clear that the child’s needs cannot be met from existing resources, or that there are particular reasons why health or education provision cannot do so, due to the parent’s situation as a Service person.

-The Trust will only support medical diagnosis in exceptional circumstances but will consider specific assessments eg Education Psychologist, where this cannot be provided by the school and this is needed for a mobile service child to access education.
+The Trust is not able to support medical diagnosis but will consider specific assessments eg Education Psychologist, where this cannot be provided by the school and this is needed for a mobile service child to access education.
+This would be organised in conjunction with the school.

 In exceptional circumstances, we will consider additional requests for expenses (up to an agreed limit).
 However, we are not able to make payments directly to the individual / family in receipt of a grant.